spryker-shop/suite/src/Pyz/Yves/ProductDetailPage/Theme/default/components/molecules/product-configurator/README.md

 Extends product-configurator molecule.
-Introduced PriceWidgetPlugin and ExampleProductColorSelectorWidget.
+Added usage of PriceWidgetPlugin and ExampleProductColorSelectorWidget.